 Common Mistakes to Avoid

-- Inconsistent formatting: Ensure that your in-text citations and works-cited entries are consistent and adhere to MLA guidelines.
+- Inconsistent formatting: confirm that your in-text citations and works-cited entries are consistent and adhere to MLA guidelines.

 - Missing information: Always include all necessary details such as author, title, publication date, and page numbers.

-- Incorrect punctuation: Pay close attention to punctuation, as it plays a crucial role in MLA formatting.
+- Incorrect punctuation: Pay close attention to punctuation, as it makes a real difference in MLA formatting.

 - Failure to alphabetize: Alphabetize your works-cited list correctly.